The January 9, 2018 mudslide was not so rare | News Channel 3-12

 Any plans to construct a series of basins at the canyon mouths high above Montecito would be likely be controversial, as are the ring nets themselves; because of drought, they haven’t been put to the test in storm conditions.
 Kevin Cooper, a consulting fire ecologist with Montecito Fire and a former U.S. Forest Service biologist who coordinated the pre-1/9 study on the potential impacts of the Thomas Fire, contends that the nets “haven’t been proven in their ability to help Montecito.”

+“The number of existing nets is not big enough to make a difference, especially since the vegetation has grown back and the debris basins have been cleaned out,” Cooper said.
+“And this may not be the proper place for them because there are no roads up there.”

 In the event of a debris flow, a helicopter would have to drop in a bulldozer so that the rocks and trees trapped in the nets could be redistributed immediately downstream.
-This is a difficult and expensive proposition, Cooper said, whereas dump trucks can reach the county basins by road and haul way the piled-up debris.
+This would be a difficult and expensive proposition, especially in back-to-back storms, Cooper said, whereas dump trucks can reach the county basins by road and haul away the piled-up debris.

 The Project’s study provides “a good wake-up call” by revealing the frequency of debris flows in Montecito, Cooper said.
 As a next step, he said, the community should consider creating more public space along its creeks “to break out of the destruction-construction cycle.”